Smartphone showing an incoming call with spoofed caller ID and a warning banner identifying it as a potential scam

 4. Contact your bank right away if you sent money.
 If you sent gift cards, contact the gift card company.
 If you sent cryptocurrency, contact the platform.
 Recovery is difficult but act fast.

-5. Report the scam call to the FTC at reportfraud.ftc.gov.
-This helps protect other people.
+5. Report the scam call to the FTC at reportfraud.ftc.gov and file a complaint with the FBI's IC3.
+Log it at the BBB Scam Tracker to help protect other people.

 6. Block the phone number.
 Then let it go.
 Do not blame yourself.
 Scammers are professionals.